lisiki-jp/okinawa_gametheory/README.md

 Japan is an old country.
 Not everyone has access internet, SNS, or YouTube.
 We need mass media on our side.
 Nationwide TVs and nationwide newspapers are necessary to secure the majority.

-### The Strategy: Setting the ground for the mass media
+### The Strategy: Setting the comfortable ground for the mass media

 Japanese newspapers have a unique system that makes them loosely collective.
 The system is called the Kisha Club.
 If one media moves too fast, it will be punished by others.